The latest on Covid-19 and India's worsening crisis

-The latest on Covid-19 and India's worsening crisis By Joshua Berlinger and Brad Lendon, CNN Posted 1 hr ago Posted 1 hr ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save Not Available Facebook Twitter WhatsApp SMS Email Print Save Recommended for you × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
+The latest on Covid-19 and India's worsening crisis By Helen Regan and Adam Renton, CNN Posted 1 hr ago Posted 1 hr ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save Not Available Facebook Twitter WhatsApp SMS Email Print Save Recommended for you × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
-Most Popular Stories Telemedicine company's CEO fired after prom video goes viral Carley Gordon Posted Apr 29, 2021 FRANKLIN, TN (WSMV) - People across the world are now talking about a prom night video shot inside a Franklin hotel and it all has to do with the dress one student was wearing.
-Woman fatally shoots boyfriend after seeing him videoconference with ex-girlfriend, charges say By KMOV Staff Posted Apr 15, 2021 SPANISH LAKE, Missouri (KMOV) -- A St. Louis County woman was charged last week with murder in the shooting death of her boyfriend.
-Kansas City police investigate 2 shooting deaths; burnt body in 10 hours Chris Oberholtz Updated 8 hrs ago Kansas City police say it was a busy night as detectives investigate three deaths in 10 hours.
-They’re classifying two shootings as homicides.
-Lee's Summit soccer coach on leave, under investigation KCTV5 News Updated May 4, 2021 A Lee's Summit soccer coach is on leave and under investigation.
-Kansas House Rep. Mark Samsel issues statement following battery allegations Betsy Webster Updated May 4, 2021 WELLSVILLE, KS (KCTV/AP) -- UPDATE: Kansas House Rep. Mark Samsel issued a lengthy statement on Sunday afternoon on the matter.
-Amber Alert canceled after abducted Kansas toddler found safe Chris Oberholtz Updated May 5, 2021 An Amber Alert has been canceled for an abducted 14-month-old boy in western Kansas after the child was found safe.
+Most Popular Stories Record numbers of officers leaving the Kansas City Police Department Cyndi Fahrlander, Angie Ricono Updated May 11, 2021 In a year full of protests, harsh criticism of police and calls for the Chief of Police to step down, many officers are saying, “Enough.”
+The IRS may have some of your money and you have one week to claim it Adam McDonald, Digital Content Producer Updated May 11, 2021 The IRS recently announced that it's currently in possession of $1.3 billion in uncollected tax funds.
+They estimate there are 1.3 million Americans who haven't filed their 2017 tax returns, which is where the refunds are coming from.
+Georgia mom wakes to find her child dangling from a hole in the apartment floor By Ciara Cummings Updated May 10, 2021 Click here for updates on this story 1-month-old baby killed in dog attack; family devastated By Olivia Lank, Erin Edwards, Rob Polansky Updated May 11, 2021 Click here for updates on this story Supply chain interrupted: Here's everything you can't get now By Jordan Valinsky, CNN Business Updated May 11, 2021 Chicken, lumber, microchips, gas, steel, metals, chlorine and ketchup packets: What do they all have in common?
+They're all (nearly) impossible to find.
+Chiefs go full capacity for 2021 season at Arrowhead Stadium Chris Oberholtz Updated 18 hrs ago Arrowhead Stadium will be full once again as the Chiefs announce tickets for the 2021 season will sell under full capacity.

 (0) comments